cs456s25/labs/lab07/lab07_description.md

 The assignment today is to create an asynchronous ROM containing the machine code of two different RISC-V programs.

+## Learning Outcomes
+1) Introduce the students to the technique of addressing memory.
+2) Create a ROM using behavioral verilog.
+3) Practice translating RISC V instructions into machine code

 ## Submission
 Submit a pdf with the following:
-1) the verilog for your asynchronous ROM
+1) (2 pts) verilog for your asynchronous ROM of machine code
-2) the testbench you are using to create a timing diagram
+2) (2 pts) testbench you are using to create a timing diagram with two sample accesses, one from each program
-3) schematic for your asynchronouse ROM for the program indicated below
+3) (2 pts) schematic for your asynchronouse ROM for the program indicated below
-4) a timing diagram for two accesses to the ROM, one from each program, showing the correct output
+4) (2 pts) timing diagram for two accesses to the ROM, one from each program, showing the correct output

 ## A small example
 The synthesizer takes the Verilog you write and converts it into a low-level netlist of the structures